 Getting advice from professionals will ensure your assets (and your family) are properly protected.
+It’s never been more important to secure your financial future and that of your family by protecting your assets today.

 The dominant lion may lounge around the place… but when his territory and pride are threatened, he’ll stop at nothing to protect them.

 And a typical gorilla father will go to battle with other males, who are known to kill baby gorillas as they try to take over the group.
-Meanwhile, Emperor Penguin dads are super protective over their mates, their young and the nest, possibly because they play an important role in keeping the eggs warm – balancing it between their bellies and the top of their toes!
+Meanwhile, Emperor Penguin dads are super protective over their mates, their young, and the nest, possibly because they play an important role in keeping the eggs warm – balancing it between their bellies and the top of their toes!

 These animals are all involved in some kind of asset protection … and it’s often a matter of life and death.